10 Best Beans For Pregnancy

 Lentils

-So, lentils aren’t beans, but they are a legume which beans are also legumes.
-In addition to being rich in folate, iron, and high in protein, lentils are very high in potassium.
-Getting plenty of potassium during pregnancy is very important to help prevent painful muscle cramps and aches that commonly affect expectant mothers.
+So, lentils aren’t beans, but they are legumes, and beans are legumes.
+Lentils are rich in fiber, protein, potassium, and iron.
+Getting plenty of potassium during pregnancy is vital to help prevent painful muscle cramps and aches commonly affecting expectant mothers.
 Potassium also assists in proper blood circulation and can help reduce high blood pressure.
-When it comes to cooking lentils, it’s important to make sure that you don’t overdo it.
+When it comes to cooking lentils, it’s important to make sure that you don’t overcook them.
 Overcooking lentils can drastically reduce their nutritional content.

-Lentils are the perfect, warm, comfort food for those cold winter nights.
-While lentils might seem like really basic food, these legumes can be cooked in a variety of ways.
-They can be boiled as a soup, tossed on a salad or sandwich, used as a stuffing, or baked into a healthy pregnancy dessert.
-And the best part is, that there are a plethora of different colors and types of lentils to choose from, making it super easy to mix things up.
+Lentils are the perfect warm comfort food for cold winter nights.
+While lentils might seem like really basic food, they are among some of the top healthy foods you can eat.
+You can cook them and include them in so many various dishes.
+They can be boiled as a soup, tossed on a salad or sandwich, used as stuffing, or baked into a healthy pregnancy dessert.
+The best part is that there are a plethora of different colors and types of lentils to choose from, making it super easy to mix things up.

 Black-Eyed Peas